ModDota/moddota.github.io/_articles/panorama/react.md

 ## Next Steps

-This tutorial have covered only basics of React.
+This tutorial has covered only the basics of React.
 React has a large ecosystem of libraries, patterns and articles, lots of which would apply to Panorama.
 As a starting point you can check out [the official React website](https://reactjs.org/) (although some parts of it are [a little](https://github.com/reactjs/reactjs.org/issues/1782) [outdated](https://github.com/reactjs/reactjs.org/issues/1788)).